Sigiriya Rock Fortress and the water gardens surrounding it was once the refuge of a patricide king in ancient Sri Lanka.

 In spite of its beauty and strength, Sigiriya failed to protect its creator from the wrath of his brother.
 According to the legends, King Kashyapa took his own life in the face of invading armies of his brother and Sigiriya was eventually turned into a monastery.

-The ancient city is billed as one of the ‘Eight Wonders of the Ancient World’ and a UNESCO World Heritage mostly due to the intricate hydro engineering work carried out nearly 1500 years ago by a king who chose to create a Castle in the Sky while awaiting an imminent peril.
+The ancient city is billed as the ‘Eighth Wonder of the Ancient World’ and a UNESCO World Heritage mostly due to the intricate hydro engineering work carried out nearly 1500 years ago by a king who chose to create a Castle in the Sky while awaiting an imminent peril.